Empirical Design in Reinforcement Learning: Observational experiments

-There are lot of things to worry about just to run a good observational study of single agent.
+There are many things to worry about just to run a good observational study of single agent.
 But let's gain some perspective here: why should this be easy?
 It's not easy for our animal learning scientist to conduct and document the study of a few rats in a maze.
 They have to worry about so many other things that we do not: how to physically handle the animals, if their personal scent impacts the animals, uncontrolled genetic variations, running in real time, extra dull rats, and so on.
 In contrast, we can carefully enumerate our sources of bias, programatically vary conditions, exercise perfectly repeatable interventions, control almost all relevant sources of variation, perfectly record all relevant information, and run millions of experiments hundreds of times faster than real-time.
-Scientists examining the real-world cannot cut corners, even though their empirical setting is more onerous than ours.
-Similarly, if we truly want to understand our algorithms and gather sufficient evidence for our claims, we need to take the scientific enterprise seriously.
+If we truly want to understand our algorithms and gather sufficient evidence for our claims, then we need to take the scientific enterprise seriously.
 Science is first and foremost about understanding, not picking winners and losers.

 \biblio